Skip to Content

 Buffalo Wild Wings: You know it, you likely enjoy it, and they have a bajillion TVs making it a solid sports bar option on the Las Vegas Strip.
 Buffalo Wild Wings can be found in the Miracle Mile Shops at Planet Hollywood.

 Beer Park at Paris: Perched atop the rooftop at Paris, Beer Park provides stunning views of the Las Vegas Strip and the Bellagio Fountains across the street.
 The venue also serves as an outdoor sports bar, with dozens of screens.
-If the game you came to watch gets out of hand early, take advantage of social games available including foosball, shuffleboard, Jenga, and bubble hockey.

 View of Las Vegas Blvd. and Caesars Palace from Beer Park